Stavanger: World War II

-Early on the morning of 9 April 1940, explosions and bomb blasts from Sola-edge and news bulletins on radio announced the German attack on Norway.
+Early on the morning of 9 April 1940, explosions and bomb blasts from Sola Municipality, edge and news bulletins on radio announced the German attack on Norway.
 Sola Airport was the Germans' first target on North Jæren.
 The airport was attacked by six German Messerschmitt Bf 110 fighters at around 8 am.
 The airport had been built in 1937, and in April 1940 fortifications round the airport were not yet complete.
 Fortifications consisted of a concrete bunker still under construction and several open shooting positions.
 Armament consisted of three heavy anti-aircraft machine guns, three heavy machine guns configured for ground targets, and some light machine guns at the disposal of the approximately 80 soldiers who defended the airport.
 The bomber wing was transferred to Sola Airport in 1939, but the planes, a total of six Fokker and three Caproni aircraft, were old and outdated.
 Shortly after the attack began, however, they took off.

 The German air attack increased in intensity.
 The bombardment lasted for about an hour before 10 slow Ju 52 transport aircraft arrived over the airport.
 They had taken off from the airport at Hamburg a few hours earlier.
 In a parachute assault, the transport planes first dropped yellow containers containing weapons and equipment, then between 10 and 12 paratroopers from each plane.
 This was only the second ever wartime parachute assault; the first had occurred only three hours earlier, when a bridge south of Denmark was captured in the same way.
 At the Sola airport, the concrete bunker held out longest, but was eventually put out of action with a hand grenade.
 While Norwegian soldiers were badly injured in the attempted defense, there were no fatalities; in contrast, the Germans lost several.
 Lieutenant Thor Tang, who led the Norwegian defense of the airport, capitulated at 10:00, and the Germans immediately began landing troops, fuel and other supplies.
 In all, 200 to 300 transport aircraft arrived in Sola during invasion day, and by evening several hundred soldiers and large quantities of materiel had been moved from Germany to Sola.